-- Elemental Powers: The "Summon Elemental" spell randomly calls forth a fire, water, wind, or earth elemental to fight the enemy.
+- In Archon, the "Summon Elemental" spell randomly calls forth a fire, water, wind, or earth elemental to fight the enemy.

-- Geo Effects: One side is stronger when the battle square is light and the other is strong when it's dark.
+- In Archon, one side has more health when the battle square is light and the other has more when it's dark.

 - The Goomba: Knights and Goblins have the lowest HP and shortest attack range of all pieces, and are generally at the mercy of any unit with a ranged attack.